owaiskiani/pc-our-team/readme.txt

 == Description ==

-Our Team Showcase allows you to easily create and display your team members & staff and show them on your site with ease.
+Our Team Plugin allows you to easily create and display your team members & staff and show them on your site with ease.
 Your visitors will see a beautiful & animated list of your team, with their pictures, links to social icons, and link to each member page.

 First, install and activate the plugin.
 You will be automatically re-directed to the plugin settongs page.
 Select your preferred settings and colors, Add your staff, upload pictures and finally